akashadhikari/100-days-of-django-archived/logs.md

 - Generation of [Profile model objects using Signals](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html) that are triggered during the creation of User model.
 Cool stuff!

 **Thoughts** : Automatically creating the Profile object during User creation by associating profile with the particular User is a cool concept.
 The usage of Signal comes vividly here.

+## Day 4 : July 13 , 2018

+**Today's Progress** :
+- Registration complete (alert message is remained).
+- User Profile maipulation such as - Showing only respective user's content on his/her profile, **Associating post with user** (in view. not model).

+**Thoughts** : Automatically creating the Profile object during User creation by associating profile with the particular User is a cool concept.
+The usage of Signal comes vividly here.